Conservation Officer Hiring Process

 5. After the background investigation is completed, successful applicants will be scheduled for a final interview.

-Training consists of a 22 week DNR Law Enforcement academy, followed by 18 weeks of field training in the Probationary Training Program with an additional four weeks of specialized break-out sessions in the areas of marine, off-road vehicles, fish & game, and waterfowl identification and enforcement.
+Training consists of a 22 week Conservation Officer academy, followed by 18 weeks of field training with an additional four weeks of specialized break-out sessions in the areas of marine, off-road vehicles, fish & game, and waterfowl identification and enforcement.